Mygod/VPNHotspot/README.md

 now that they introduced this
 [Mobile hotspot](https://support.microsoft.com/en-us/help/4027762/windows-use-your-pc-as-a-mobile-hotspot).

+## Features that requires system app installation

+The following features in the app requires it to be installed under `/system/priv-app`.
+One way to do this is to use [App systemizer for Magisk](https://github.com/Magisk-Modules-Repo/terminal_systemizer).

+* (prior to Android 11) Read/write system Wi-Fi hotspot configuration. ([#117](https://github.com/Mygod/VPNHotspot/issues/117))
+* (since Android 11) Use the Bluetooth tethering shortcut switch in app.

 ## Settings and How to Use Them

 Default settings are picked to suit general use cases and maximize compatibility but it might not be optimal for battery